 Here’s a list of selected healthy beverages to maintain your mouth’s taste as great as alcohol.

 Side Note:- Always remember not to drink anything hot during recovery, even if it’s coffee or tea.

 # Green Tea – Evidence supports the fact that green tea helps decline socket bleeding risk after tooth extraction.

-# Coffee – Good news for coffee lovers is that it Is safe to have coffee after tooth extraction, the condition being, it should be a cold coffee.
+# Coffee – The good news for coffee lovers is that it Is safe to have coffee after tooth extraction, the condition being, that it should be a cold coffee.

 # Water – Drink a lot of cold water after the surgery.
 It helps you with faster recovery and also soothes pain for some time.

 # Fresh Milk – Recommended by almost every dentist, fresh milk is a rich source of calcium and it helps with keeping your teeth healthy.
 So, you must include it in your meal.